carbonext-tech/api-b2b-docs/docs/main-concepts/permissions.md

 https://api-b2b.carbonext.com.br/v1/permissions?page=1&page-size=20
 ```

-This request returns a paginated lists all permissions available.
-This permissions can be attached to users and/or customerApplications (keys).
+This request returns a paginated list all permissions available.
+These permissions can be attached to users and/or customerApplications (keys).

 **Permission List**